 Normally, you can visit whenever we can arrange a mutually convenient time.
 However, given Covid-19 and through an abundance of caution, we will not be hosting farm tours/visits until there is more certainty regarding community transmission and long-term consequences of the disease.
-We will not be hosting the yearly Farm Open House this year, unless much more information is known before then which makes it safe to do so.
+We hope to host the yearly Farm Open House this year, which would be on Sunday, Sep.
+4, 2022.
+But this will not be confirmed until summer.

 Why aren’t you certified organic?